RubixML/ML/docs/kernels/distance/diagonal.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Kernels/Distance/Diagonal.php">[source]</a></span>

 # Diagonal
-The Diagonal (a.k.a. *Chebyshev*) distance is a measure that constrains movement to horizontal, vertical, and diagonal movement from a point.
-An example of a game that uses diagonal movement is a chess board.
+The Diagonal (a.k.a. *Chebyshev*) distance is a measure that constrains movement to horizontal, vertical, and diagonal.
+An example of a game that uses diagonal movement is chess.

 **Data Type Compatibility:** Continuous